RickCogley/eSolia-Old-2017-Site/content/en/project-management.md

 title: Project Management
 slug: project-management
 subtitle: For Transparency and Success
-description: Real experience means success for all your projects in Japan and the Asia Pacific region. eSolia's PM approach is practical and unique. - from eSolia Inc.
+description: Real experience means success for all your projects in Japan and the Asia Pacific region. eSolia's Project Management methodology is practical and unique. - from eSolia Inc.
 weight: 37
 alternatelocales:
   - en-US